 Cat losing weight in treatment will depend on the underlying cause.
-If your cat is heavy, you will need to put it on a diet and exercise plan.
-If your cat has a medical requirement, such as diabetes or hyperthyroidism, the underlying cause will need to have ministered.
+You must put your cat on a diet and exercise plan if it is heavy.
+If your cat has a medical requirement, such as diabetes or hyperthyroidism, the underlying cause must have been ministered.

-There are varied explanations for why a cat may be losing weight in the hindquarters.
-One of the most common reasons is that the cat is not eating enough, which can be driven by some factors such as illness, dental problems, or a poor diet.
+There are different grounds why a cat may lose weight in the hindquarters.
+One of the common reasons is that the cat is not eating enough, which can be driven by illness, dental problems, or a poor diet.

-In that case, it is essential to take the cat to the veterinarian for a diagnosis.
+In that case, taking the cat to the veterinarian for a diagnosis is essential.
 Depending on the cause of the weight loss, the veterinarian may recommend dietary changes, medication, or surgery.

 Prevention in cats losing weight